Washington State’s Death With Dignity Act, based on Oregon’s, came into operation on 9 March 2009.

 There is no requirement under the Act for a physician or any other person to be present when the lethal dose is ingested.

-Since 2009 there have been 240 cases where no health-care provider was present when the lethal dose was ingested and a further 178 cases where it is not known if a health-care provider was present.
+Between 2009 and 2018 there were 240 cases where no health-care provider was present when the lethal dose was ingested and a further 178 cases where it is not known if a health-care provider was present.

 In other words in some 418 cases people have died ingesting a dose of lethal medication, legally prescribed under Washington law, and nobody knows whether the person freely ingested the lethal dose or they were cajoled, coerced or forced to do so by another person.